by Carolyn Thomas ♥ @HeartSisters

 But there’s more . . .

-These cardiac symptoms often come and go – sometimes over a surprisingly long period of time.
-They’re not always severe.
+These cardiac symptoms may go away, and then come back again – sometimes over a surprisingly long period of time.
+Symptoms may not always be severe.
 We may believe that heart attack chest pain must be described as “crushing”, but it’s often frequently described by women with words like pressure, heavy, burning, full or tight – not “crushing” and often not even as “pain”.

 At least 10% of women experience NO CHEST SYMPTOMS at all during a heart attack.(1)